jwplayer/jw-design-library/README.md

 * `formatters/svg-sprite` runs each matched icon through SVGO, then converts the SVG into a `<symbol>`.
 After all icons in the group are optimized, a wrapper is added and the SVG file is output.
+* `formatters/font-face` uses the structure found in `font-face.yaml` to
+output `@font-face` declarations in CSS.
+All font files referenced in the dictionary are copied to `dist/fonts`.
+If you use `fonts.css` then you must copy or resolve the paths for the font files, or things won't work!
 * `transformers/content-array-to-list`: Converts property values into
   comma-separated lists.
 This is used to output data colors for Less.
   ```yaml